ryandhjeon/obsidian-notes/Papers/Artificial cognition_ How experimental psychology can help generate explainable artificial intelligence 1.md

 ### Proxy models

 - As a general rule, these models sacrifice some predictive power in the service of explainability
+- sacrifice some predictive power to incorporate an interpretable architecture
 - Even without the ability to inspect a neuron’s receptive field, abstract rules can be extracted automatically and pruned into a more digestible representation of the larger network

 ### Introspective models

-- researchers are training DNNs to interpret the decisions of other DNNs
+- Introspective: Researchers are training DNNs to interpret the decisions of other DNNs
+- Train a second black box to explain the first one
+- AI-for-XAI adds another black box = need more explanation
+- this introspective network is optimized for generating explanations according to previously observed ground truth from human agents, which may not faithfully reproduce the artificial agent’s internal state

+### Correlative techniques & saliency maps

+- correlative techniques are susceptible to the threat of multicollinearity: there are often many possible causes for a given correlation.
--
+- Partial Dependence Plots (PDPs)

 ### SUMMARY
 - What was the author's goal?